tannerdsilva/QuickJSON/README.md

 	- As of version `1.0.0`, QuickJSON also offers encode and decode variants that allow for dynamic type parsing through handler functions.

+## Versioning Practices

+QuickJSON is developed using [Semantic Versioning 2.0.0](https://semver.org/), where given the following pattern `MAJOR`.`MINOR`.`PATCH`, the various elements will be incremented based on the following conditions:

+1. MAJOR is incremented when incompatible API changes are made.

+2. MINOR is incremented when backwards compatible features are added.

+3. PATCH is incremented when backwards bug fixes are shipped.

 ## Log Mode

 QuickJSON is built for performance first and foremost.
 As such, it does NOT include any logging facilities in its build as default.
 This even applies to debug builds.